sumba101/GithubEvaluator/README.md

 # GithubEvaluator

-Given a github link to a github user, evaluate all the repos present and select the most complex ones with adequate GPT4 explanation for choice
+Given a github username, evaluate all the repositories present and select the most complex ones with adequate GPT4 reports

 # Metrics to cover
 Given a repository, we want to evaluate Complexity, Code Quality, Useful/Impactful-ness, Uniqueness/Toughness a repository is